 Using data helps to treat diseases.
 Not only at university clinics, but also in general practitioners' practices, hospitals, care and rehabilitation facilities, digital innovations are to help improve health care in the future.
-The University Medicine has done important pioneering work throughout Germany in the Medical Informatics Initiative funded by the Federal Ministry of Education and Research (BMBF).
-Since mid-2021, the "Digital Hubs: Advances in Research and Health Care”, also funded by the BMBF, will take the next step: they will develop exemplary solutions to transfer digital innovations into regional care and optimise them in practice.
+The University Medicine has done important pioneering work throughout Germany in the Medical Informatics Initiative funded by the Federal Ministry of Research, Technology and Space (BMFTR).
+Since mid-2021, the "Digital Hubs: Advances in Research and Health Care”, also funded by the BMFTR, will take the next step: they will develop exemplary solutions to transfer digital innovations into regional care and optimise them in practice.
 In addition, regional health care data will in future also help research to improve health care concepts and therapies in a targeted way, while respecting data privacy.
-The BMBF is funding the Digital Hubs with 50 million euros from 2021 to 2025.
+The BMFTR is funding the Digital Hubs with 50 million euros from 2021 to 2025.

 Focus on innovations that benefit people in many ways